Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which property types are increasing faster in value in Palma de Mallorca as of 2026?

-As of early 2026, the ranking of property types by appreciation rate in Palma de Mallorca is: renovated resale apartments leading the pack, followed by townhouses, then condos in new developments, and finally detached villas and chalets.
+As of early 2026, the ranking of property types by appreciation rate in Palma de Mallorca puts resale apartments and condos at the top, followed by townhouses, and then villas and detached homes growing at a more moderate pace.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: